Tips to Steer Clear of Employee Phishing Scams

 Have more questions?
 We’re here to help.

-If you’re an Orbit Solutions user, rest assured that we take phishing-scam precautions on your behalf.
+Having a safe, secure workforce-management solution helps makes it easier for you to prevent and monitor malicious phishing attacks.
+If you’re an Orbit Solutions user, rest assured that we take some phishing-scam precautions on your behalf.
 For example, we proactively monitor our software and pull reports to scan for suspicious routing numbers in our system.
 You can and should keep an eye out for these numbers too.
 They’re subject to change, but as of now, the following ABA routing numbers may signal an issue: 124303120, 061120000, 124085024, 096017418, 124302529.

 If you have any additional questions or concerns on employee phishing scams, please contact your Client Service Representative or send us a note today.
 We’re happy to help!